-- D. Cumulative Mileage awards: - 1.
-1000-Mile Horse: This award is presented to horses completing 1000 miles. - Mileage in Open, Novice and Competitive Pleasure Divisions will count as follows: Open: Type AA ride=90 miles, Type A ride=60 miles, Type B ride=30 miles; Novice and Competitive Pleasure: Type A ride=40 miles, Type B ride=20 miles. - Riders may, in writing and accompanied with a \$15.00 fee, request verification by the NATRC office of Novice Division mileage prior to 1984. - c.
-Mileage is retroactive, subject to rider's membership verification. - d.
-A fee equal to the amount of annual membership dues plus \$5.00 research fee for each year of retroactive non-member mileage must be paid before mileage will be credited. - Mileage buckles, blankets, pendants or bolos may be purchased through the NATRC office. - 2.
-Rider: Mileage chevrons in increments of 250 miles will be awarded to riders. - Mileage in Open, Novice and Competitive Pleasure Divisions will count as follows: Open: Type AA ride=90 miles, Type A ride=60 miles, Type B ride=30 miles; Novice and Competitive Pleasure: Type A ride=40 miles, Type B ride=20 miles. - b.
+- 2. 1000-Mile Horse: This award is presented to horses completing 1000 miles. - a.
+Riders may, in writing and accompanied with a \$15.00 fee, request verification by the NATRC office of Novice Division mileage prior to 1984. - b.
 Mileage is retroactive, subject to rider's membership verification. - c.
+A fee equal to the amount of annual membership dues plus \$5.00 research fee for each year of retroactive non-member mileage must be paid before mileage will be credited. - Mileage buckles, blankets, pendants or bolos may be purchased through the NATRC office. - 3.
+Rider: Mileage chevrons in increments of 250 miles will be awarded to riders. - a.
+Mileage is retroactive, subject to rider's membership verification.

-A fee equal to the amount of annual membership dues plus \$5.00 research fee for each year of retroactive non-member mileage must be paid before mileage will be credited. - d.
-Any number of horses may have been ridden mileage is credited to the rider. - 3.
-Mileage medallions will be awarded to horses and riders achieving levels of mileage as follows:
+- A fee equal to the amount of annual membership dues plus \$5.00 research fee for each year of retroactive non-member mileage must be paid before mileage will be credited. - c.
+Any number of horses may have been ridden mileage is credited to the rider. - Mileage medallions will be awarded to horses and riders achieving levels of mileage as follows: